cdl-geneseo/geneseo-dictionary/N/Nepo-Baby.md

 # Nepo-Baby

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nepo-Baby

 Created by  Aurora Merwin on May 05, 2023

 (noun) reference to a child who is famous or got into their position because of their parents position or success.
 Derived from nepotism(n).
 (Merwin, N-R, 2023)